-(3) All contracts with outside contractors, vendors and agencies shall include an inspections clause to provide access for the Office of the Inspector General ~~or the Ethics Officer's access~~ to all records, and those of their subcontractors, needed to verify compliance with the terms specified in the contract.
+(43) All contracts with outside contractors, vendors and agencies shall include an inspections clause to provide access for the Office of the Inspector General ~~or the Ethics Officer's access~~ to all records, and those of their subcontractors, needed to verify compliance with the terms specified in the contract.
 No member of the Office of the Inspector General ~~or the Ethics Officer~~ shall participate in any activity, decision or meeting that would impair independence.

-(4) In addition to as specifically provided in this section, in furtherance of an investigation initiated pursuant to this Article, the Inspector General ~~or the Ethics Officer~~ may issue subpoenas to compel the production of documents and things including for books, records, documents, papers, automated data, and other written instruments.
+(54) In addition to as specifically provided in this section, in furtherance of an investigation ~~initiated~~ pursuant to this Article, the Inspector General ~~or the Ethics Officer~~ may issue subpoenas to compel the production of documents and things including for books, records, documents, papers, automated data, and other written instruments.
 Subpoenas issued to third parties in possession of financial data, medical information, or telecommunications activity information, must be approved by a judge of the Municipal Court of Atlanta prior to issuance.
-Additionally, upon issuance, the person or entity whose information is sought from the third-party must be given a copy of the subpoena simultaneously with its issuance to give the third party an opportunity to contest the validity of the subpoena pursuant to a motion to quash before the disclosure of the records to the Office of the Inspector General.
+Additionally, upon issuance, pursuant to Georgia law, the person or entity whose information is sought from the third-party must be given a copy of the subpoena simultaneously with its issuance to give the person or entity whose information is sought an opportunity to contest the validity of the subpoena pursuant to a motion to quash before the disclosure of the records to the Office of the Inspector General.
 The Municipal Court of Atlanta, upon written motion made promptly and in any event before the time specified in the subpoena for compliance therewith may either: